Centers for Medicare & Medicaid Services (CMS), HHS.

 Therefore, we are not preparing an analysis for the RFA because we have determined, and the Secretary certifies, that this interim final rule will not have a significant economic impact on a substantial number of small entities.

 B. Unfunded Mandates

 Section 202 of the Unfunded Mandates Reform Act of 1995 (UMRA) requires that agencies assess anticipated costs and benefits and take certain other actions before issuing a proposed rule (and subsequent final rule) that includes any federal mandate that may result in expenditures in any one year by a state, local, or tribal governments, in the aggregate, or by the private sector, of $100 million in 1995 dollars, updated annually for inflation.
 In 2013, that threshold is approximately $141 million.
 UMRA does not address the total cost of a rule.
-Rather, it focuses on certain categories of costs, mainly those “federal mandate” costs resulting from: (1) Imposing enforceable duties on State, local, or tribal governments, or on the private sector; or (2) increasing the stringency of conditions in, or decreasing the funding of, State, local, or tribal governments under entitlement programs.
+Rather, it focuses on certain categories of costs, mainly those “federal mandate” costs resulting from: (1) Imposing enforceable duties on State, local, or tribal governments, or on the private sector; or (2) increasing the Start Printed Page 76217stringency of conditions in, or decreasing the funding of, State, local, or tribal governments under entitlement programs.